Skip to Content

 Take a prenatal class

-Many parents choose to take NCT classes.
+Many parents choose to take antenatal classes.
 These are great because they give you important information about the birth and also connect you with other expectant parents in your local area.

-People who take the NCT classes often find they make friendships with people on the course.
+People who take the classes often find they make friendships with people on the course.

 However you can also take a prenatal course online that can give you all of the basics you need.